merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 # How to contribute

 You can contribute by:
 - Adding process or product pages (with or without using the python script to import the data).
-The pages should be added in the dokuwiki format.
+The pages should be added in the dokuwiki format (see the pages in the `process/` and `product/` folders of this repository).
 - Improving the python scripts to automatically import data.

 The standard way to proceed is the following: